joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 2.0.18 =

+* Bug fix: When tickets were moved to another event, they only appeared in reports if the same payment also purchased tickets on that event.
+* Bug fix: Sorting events by date in reports lists only used date, not time, causing some events to be omitted.
+* Change: Add payment status into payment date field.

 = 2.0.17 =

 * Security: Authenticated (Subscriber+) Privilege Escalation.
 Responsibly disclosed by Le Ngoc Anh through Wordfence.